datanav/docs/technical/keap-webcrm.rst

 =======================
-Keap to Webcrm Dataflow
+Keap to WebCRM Dataflow
 =======================

-Generated: 2024-09-11 00:00:01
+Generated: 2024-09-11 07:48:17

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from Keap to Webcrm.
+This technical document provides a detailed overview of the Sesam Talk data flow from Keap to WebCRM.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

 Keap Companies to Webcrm Organisations
 --------------------------------------